 Similar to the action of guard cells, a number of plants have leaves or leaflets that move in response to environmental cues such as light, touch and drought, resulting in leaves or leaflets whose orientation varies depending upon circumstances.
 A common example is ‘sleep movements’ where leaves are horizontal during the day and vertical at night.
 These movements are the results of changes in the pressure of ‘pulvinar’ cells, located at pivot points.
 Relatively small changes in the size of these cells are leveraged as a result of their location and can cause substantial changes position of organs involved. (see below)

-Both transport systems in plants, xylem and phloem transport, operate as the result of pressure differences created in the ‘pipes’ found in these tissues.
+Both transport systems in plants, the xylem and the phloem, operate as the result of pressure differences created in the ‘pipes’ found in these tissues (see chapter 6).
 The pressure differences are created as the result of the diffusion of water.
 In the phloem, pressures are created as a result of the addition of solutes (sugars) to the pipe cells, a process known as phloem loading, that occurs in regions of the plant called ‘source’ areas.
 As a consequence of the phloem loading, water flows into the sieve tube elements of the source area, and the pressure increases, triggering a flow in the pipes.
 The pressure differences and the flow are maintained because solutes are not just loaded at ‘source’ areas, they are also removed at ‘sink’ areas, the locations that solutes are being transported to; thus a continuous pressure gradient occurs in the phloem, from sources that provide sugars, to sinks that consume or store sugars.
-The exact locations that serve as sources or sinks can change depending upon whether a location is producing sugars (sucrose) or consuming them.
-Phloem movement can be up the plant (e.g., from storage sites in the root to shoot apical meristems) or down the plant (e.g., from photosynthesizing leaves to storage sites in the root).
+The exact locations that serve as sources or sinks can change depending upon whether a location is producing sugars (usually sucrose) or consuming them.
+Phloem transport can be up the plant (e.g., from storage sites in the root to shoot apical meristems) or down the plant (e.g., from photosynthesizing leaves to storage sites in the root).
 Loading of sucrose requires metabolic energy as ATP is used to move sucrose from where it is less concentrated to where it is more concentrated.
 As was the case in guard cells, water movement into the sieve tubes is passive once the solutes have been added.
-Because it is a mass flow, not just sucrose but any solute that is in the sieve tube will be transported to the sink.
+Because it is a mass flow, not just the sucrose but any solute that is in the sieve tube will be transported to the sink.
 The most common of these other solutes are amino acids, but other nitrogen-containing compounds are transported in the phloem along with some mineral elements (e.g., K+, Mg2+, Ca2+)

 Water loss from the leaf is simple diffusion: water vapor at high concentrations (high humidity of the air inside the leaf) diffuses through open stomata to where the humidity is lower outside the leaf.
 The humidity of the air inside the leaf is maintained because liquid water in the cell walls of mesophyll cells evaporates and replaces water that has been lost.
-The tensions generated by water loss causes the tracheids and vessels to be slightly compressed as the pressure outside is ‘normal’ (one atmosphere) but the pressure inside is lower.
+The tensions generated by water loss causes the tracheids and vessels to be slightly compressed as the pressure outside them is ‘normal’ (one atmosphere) but the pressure inside is lower.
 Note that this is in contrast to the situation in living mesophyll cells which are pressurized because they have a membrane that allows them to concentrate solutes.
-If the tension in the water column of becomes too great cavitation occurs as air bubbles form when the water column is broken or when water breaks away from the sides of the tracheid or vessel.
+If the tension in the water column of becomes too great, a phenomenon called cavitation occurs: t air bubbles form when the water column is broken or when water breaks away from the sides of the tracheid or vessel.
 In either case, the cell is ‘cavitated’ and is no longer useful for water transport.

 The pressures and tensions found in vascular tissue reflect these mechanisms.
 If a sieve tube is penetrated, phloem sap flows out because the pressure inside the cell is greater than atmospheric, just as you will bleed if your skin is severed.
 Under most circumstances, if a tracheid or vessel is penetrated water does NOT flow out, rather air flows in, reflecting the fact that the water inside the tracheid/vessel was under tension.
 In fact, if one measures the volume of a tracheid/vessel as tensions develop, it slightly decreases because of compression from the outside.
-Because of this, tree trunks exhibit a measurable decrease in circumference during the day as transpiration and tensions increase and they rebound overnight as the tensions are relieved and the plant is rehydrated during times of little or no transpiration.
+Because of this, tree trunks exhibit a measurable decrease in circumference during the day as transpiration and tensions increase and rebound overnight as the tensions are relieved and the plant is rehydrated during times of little or no transpiration.

 On rare occasions the water in the xylem is pressurized.

 A final situation where the xylem is pressurized is the one that causes sap to flow (out) in maple tree trunks in the late winter and early spring.
 ‘Tapping’, inserting a cylinder, into the xylem, results in the bleeding of sap that can be collected, concentrated and used as a source of sugar.
 Maple sap flow does NOT require root activity— it can be observed in stems removed from the root system.
 Maple sap flow DOES require freeze/thaw cycles because these somehow allow the xylem to become pressurized.
 The sugars found in the xylem sap are coming from xylem rays whose starch is converted into sucrose in late winter.
-Why only maples, and a few other species of trees, exhibit this behavior is generally attributed to aspects of their wood anatomy.
+Why only maples and a few other species of trees exhibit this behavior is generally attributed to aspects of their wood anatomy.
 Most tree species do not pressurize when exposed to freeze/thaw cycles.